engeir/stowfiles/README.md

 ## To do

-Fix NeoVim LSP.
-Setting a custom configuration does not work when calling lsp-zero's init after (as is the suggested way according to lsp-zer).
+Fix Neovim LSP.
+Setting a custom configuration does not work when calling lsp-zero's init after (as is the suggested way according to lsp-zero).
 I'm doing something wrong, figure out what and preferably get rid of lsp-zero and get a better grasp of the minimal necessary plugins to be able to use LSP's efficiently.